Latex Gloves / Latex Examination Gloves

 If you believe you have developed a latex allergy, the best thing would be to stop wearing disposable latex gloves and start wearing nitrile exam gloves, vinyl gloves or another synthetic glove option instead.
 While many modern latex gloves have significantly reduced allergen properties, someone who has a true latex allergy should not use gloves containing any latex.
 This is confirmed by Kathy Nix in her article for Infection Control Today: “There’s only one safe option for a natural rubber latex allergic person, and that is no natural rubber (2006).”

 Even if caregivers don’t suffer from a latex glove allergy themselves, they are advised to use caution as patients they come in contact with may be sensitive to latex.
-If you do choose to use latex gloves, Nix states that you can prevent developing a latex allergy over time by “wearing low-protein, low- or non-powdered latex gloves greatly diminishes the risk of allergic reactions and the likelihood of healthcare workers developing latex sensitivity.”
+If you do choose to use latex gloves, Nix states that you can prevent developing a latex allergy over time by “wearing low-protein, low- or non-powdered latex gloves [since doing so] greatly diminishes the risk of allergic reactions and the likelihood of healthcare workers developing latex sensitivity.”

 Choosing the Right Size Latex Rubber Gloves